 Lake Gairdner can be a hot place so one remedy is to be first in line during the cool of early morning.
 This meant preparing bikes the evening before, ready for a pre-dawn start.
 But there is a catch: Cooler air = higher density = higher drag.
 One day I’ll sit down and work out whether one completely negates the other!

 Day one.
 First run was a shake-down and rather timid as I checked that nothing untoward would befall me…like the bike going ‘rubber cow’ or other cotton compromising calamities.
 Snuck it up to around 140mph without issue.
 Then I went all cocky and to hell with it, the second run would be a record attempt.
-Pulled in everything including my head, squeezed the bike’s berries until it squealed and clocked 145.225mph (234km/h) – about one mph faster than the current DLRA record. (edit: Turns out I can only claim an ‘unofficial’ record.
-The DLRA posted my 3rd best time – have not received an explanation as to why.
-Could be wind though there didn’t seem to be much of that around on the day.
-So Josh retains the Australian title in the class)
+Pulled in everything including my head, squeezed the bike’s berries until it squealed and clocked 145.225mph (234km/h) – about one mph faster than the current DLRA record. (edit: Due to a results stuff-up, I was not officially posted as the record holder till 18 months after the event!)

 This happened at 7800 rpm which was several hundred rpm lower than peak power as measured on the dyno.
 The bike was clearly overgeared but still managed a record speed.
 This is the 4th enemy: getting the gearing right.
 No point having a sexy power curve if you don’t translate it to forward motion at the correct rate.
 It’s a fine balance between power, rpm, gearing and traction forces on the one hand, and the opposing forces of rolling resistance and drag on the other.
 And is something that generally can only be determined on the salt.